ippc/ippcdj/readme.md

 - Update to latest version of Mezzanine and make sure current functionality works
 - Setup auto-sending of messages to new users, with possible custom messages for NPPOs and Editors
 - Create remaining forms for all types of NPPO reports
+    - Add [tagging](http://django-taggit.readthedocs.org/en/latest/) (keywords) and other fields
 - Country pages:
     - Versioning of Pest Reports.
 Report number: GBR-32/1.
 When edited: GBR-32/2.
     - Other country forms
     - Prevent hidden report titles from appearing in search results
     - Country RSS feeds
 - Author field for publications
+- User registration open but behind login-required and super-user required so only admins can add new users, who get notification emails to confirm account and set own password.
+OR, user registration open to all, but need approval by admins. i.e. Account registration & [activation](http://mezzanine.jupo.org/docs/user-accounts.html#account-approval) system?
 - Create separate User database to be used by all IPPC-related apps for authentication
     - Users
         - Email